AlcoholRehabHelp Logo

 Is Gabapentin an Effective Treatment for Alcohol Withdrawal?

-However, more studies are needed.
-Especially in people who have Alcohol Use Disorder (AUD), liver disease, and psychiatric and health conditions.
+However, more studies are needed, especially for people who have psychiatric and health conditions like:1

 Sponsored